developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 4. Open the email and click on the link.
 5. Enter in the new password.
 6. The password is reset with the new password.
 <br><br>

 ## Device Check-out

 Device check-out/check-in is an _optional_ feature that maintains user accountability and traces device use.
 When enabled, a unique barcode is required for each user to scan at the start of their work shift.
 User operation in the check-out screen is limited to only scanning barcodes.
 The check-out screen is in kiosk mode, preventing the user from accessing the device until check-out is performed.

-- **Check-out:** At the start of a work shift, the user checks-out the device by scanning their unique barcode.
+* **Check-out:** At the start of a work shift, the user checks-out the device by scanning their unique barcode.
 This associates the user with the device, as seen in the device card and device details screen.
-- **Check-in:** At the end of a work shift, the user checks-in the device by placing it on a powered cradle or logging out through the top-right menu from the main device screen.
+* **Check-in:** At the end of a work shift, the user checks-in the device by placing it on a powered cradle or logging out through the top-right menu from the main device screen.
 After check-in, the user is no longer associated with the device.
+<br>

-The check-out/check-in feature displays an overlay on top of the screen to enforce the user to scan their unique barcode, maintaining user accountability of the device.
+<p>The check-out/check-in feature displays an overlay on top of the screen to enforce the user to scan their unique barcode, maintaining user accountability of the device.
 If any other app also uses a screen overlay, the check-out/check-in feature may conflict with the other app.
-For example, this feature cannot be used with Zebra’s MotionWorks Proximity application.
+For example, this feature cannot be used with Zebra’s MotionWorks Proximity application.</p>
-<br>

 ### Enable check-out/check-in